 wrote to the newspapers on behalf of Mrs A B Nicholls; it was stated that the profile portrait

-had not left her house in Ireland (since it was brought over in 1861) and was never in the
+had never left her house in Ireland (since it was brought there in 1861) and was

 If this is the case then in 1879 Robertson Nicoll saw two

 portraits, one of Emily Bronte and one of Anne Bronte; both were pencil sketches by Charlotte.

 After Martha Brown's death he tried to locate them but only succeeded in finding and purchasing

 the portrait of Anne seen below.

 her sister Anne.
 This was in the possession of Martha Brown in the 1870s and